syedfusionaix/fxdesk-agent/README.md

 1. **Import the solution:** in the Power Platform maker portal (make.powerapps.com) → Solutions → Import solution → select the .zip in `solution/`.
-2. **Deploy the Azure Function:** deploy the function in `azure-function/` to your Azure subscription; note its endpoint URL.
+2. **Deploy the function:** the dynamic Adaptive Card function is designed as an Azure Function.
+Deploy it to your Azure subscription and note its endpoint URL — or, for a quick demo without Azure, run it locally and expose it via an ngrok tunnel (as used in this project's demo).
 3. **Configure connections / variables:** after import, set the connection references and any environment variables — ServiceNow, Pega, the Azure Function endpoint, and the MCP connection (and Outlook if used).
 Reconnect/authenticate each connector.